codeasone/tetris-reagent/README.md

 This project uses `shadow-cljs` and the build to bring up is `:app`.

-If you usually start `shadow-cljs` in a separate terminal from your IDE then running `yarn dev` will watch for code changes and recompile/hot-reload as required.
+If you usually start `shadow-cljs` in a separate terminal from your IDE then running `yarn run dev` will watch for code changes and recompile/hot-reload as required.

 For Emacs users `.dir-locals.el` is included with settings that will help ensure a `shadow-cljs` nREPL is started automatically via `shadow.cljs.devtools.server.nrepl` when invoking `cider-jack-in-cljs`.